ClaudioMansillaB/javascriptProjects/README.md

 # javascriptProjects
 Random projects

-This is just a calculator that i did with the help of the follow video
+i did the calculator project with the help of the follow video

 https://www.youtube.com/watch?v=sBJmRD7kNTk